Queries

 Inspecting error states

-If you set errorPolicy to all, useQuery does not discard response data, allowing you to render partial results.
+If you set errorPolicy to all, useQuery does not discard query response data, allowing you to render partial results.

 For more information, see Handling operation errors.